Registration Open for 2022/23 School Year

 - Parking in handicap parking without a handicap tag visible

 - Parking on campus with an unregistered vehicle.

 - Parking on Campus with your tag not visible.

 - All other vehicle fines to an unregistered vehicle.

-If you receive a Vehicle Violation, you have 1 week to come to the Security Department at facility maintenance to discuss the ticket you have received.
+If you receive a Vehicle Violation, you have 1 week to come to the Campus Safety Department at facility maintenance to discuss the ticket you have received.
 After the 1 week period, the charge will be processed on your student account.

 Parking Violation dispute resolution Process

 If you have received a ticket that you wish to dispute, you have 1 week to come to the security department office at facility maintenance during office hours and dispute the ticket.

 After the 7 days have passed, you lose your right to the appeal process.

 If you feel you weren't treated fairly during this process, you may submit an appeal in writing to the Facility Maintenance Director.
 This appeal should state your name, contact information, copy of the ticket you wish to dispute as well as the reason you feel the ticket is unfair.